Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/selecting.rst

    :Mode:      Edit Mode
    :Menu:      :menuselection:`Select --> Shortest Path`
-   :Hotkey:    :kbd:`Ctrl-RMB`
+   :Hotkey:    :kbd:`Ctrl-LMB`

 .. figure:: /images/modeling_meshes_selecting_advanced_shortest-path.png

-   Select a face or vertex path with :kbd:`Ctrl-RMB`.
+   Select a face or vertex path with :kbd:`Ctrl-LMB`.

 Selects all geometry along the shortest path from the active vertex/edge/face to the one which was selected.